 *** Remember to record your access token!

 Make a note of the displayed access token somewhere safe.
-Set the environment variable BLOCKBRIDGE_API_KEY to use in the forthcoming steps to install the driver.
+Set the environment variables BLOCKBRIDGE_API_HOST and BLOCKBRIDGE_API_KEY to use in the forthcoming steps to install the driver.

 Driver Installation